Jtoast65/League-of-Legends-/README.md

 4. **Fairness constraints**: If significant fairness issues are detected, consider using fairness-aware machine learning techniques in future model iterations.

-5. **Subgroup-specific models**: If fairness issues persist, consider training separate models for different subgroups or using ensemble approaches.
+5. **Subgroup-specific models**: If fairness issues persist, consider training separate models for different subgroups or using ensemble strategies.

 ---